 As part of the integrated risk framework, the Corporation has established key risk identification and risk management processes, embedded within its businesses to enable prudent risk-taking behavior.
 Integral to the risk framework are the Corporation's processes for definition and communication of acceptable risk appetite and reporting against risk appetite, dynamic assessment of risk against its strategic and business objectives, and a "three lines of defense" operating model.
-The Corporation defines the organization's risk appetite as the amount and types of risk that it is willing to assume in its exposures and business activities to achieve its strategic and financial objectives.
-The Corporation manages its business activities consistent with a Board approved Corporate Risk Appetite Statement for each key risk category.
+The Corporation defines the organization's risk appetite as the amount and types of risk that it is willing to assume in its exposures and business activities to achieve its strategic and financial objectives, consistent with prudent management of risk and applicable capital, liquidity, and other regulatory requirements.
+The Corporation manages its business activities consistent with a Board-approved Corporate Risk Appetite Statement for each key risk category.
 The Corporation's Corporate Risk Appetite Statement reflects the expectation that risk is consciously considered as part of day-to-day activities and strategic decisions.
 The Corporation's risk assessment process, aligned with this expectation, consists of a series of programs that identify measure, manage, and report risks in line with risk appetite and guidelines.
 A common risk language used across the Corporation supports risk identification processes and consistent identification of risk, designation of material risks, and grouping of risks into risk themes for effective analysis, oversight, and management of the Corporation's aggregate risk profile.

 The Corporation maintains a "three lines of defense" operating model to embed a robust risk management capability within its businesses.
-The model, used to communicate risk management expectations across the organization, contains three roles, each a complimentary level of risk management accountability.
+The model, used to communicate risk management expectations across the organization, contains three roles, each a complementary level of risk management accountability.

 The Corporation's Asset and Liability Management Committee provides first line management oversight and is responsible for approving strategies and activities within the risk appetite, overseeing balance sheet resources, and reviewing reporting such as cash flows and stress test results.
-The Corporation's Market and Liquidity Risk Committee provides second line oversight and is responsible for approving sub policies and procedures, establishing and monitoring risk metrics, and approving methodologies and key assumptions that drive liquidity risk measurement.
+The Corporation's Market and Liquidity Risk Committee provides second line oversight and is responsible for reviewing market and liquidity risk exposures, establishing and monitoring risk metrics, and approving methodologies and key assumptions that drive liquidity risk measurement.
 Audit Services provides third line independent assurance to the effectiveness of the integrated risk framework.